Prince Harry Is Suing The Mail On Sunday For Their "False" And "Derogatory" Coverage Of Meghan

 "In addition to their unlawful publication of this private document, they purposely misled you by strategically omitting select paragraphs, specific sentences, and even singular words to mask the lies they had perpetuated for over a year."

+In a statement to BuzzFeed News, a Mail on Sunday spokesperson said that the newspaper stands by the story it published and they "will be defending this case vigorously."

+"Specifically, we categorically deny that the Duchess’s letter was edited in any way that changed its meaning."

-In a separate statement, the royal couple's lawyers said that they have charged the Daily Mail and its publishers, Associated Newspapers, with misuse of private information, infringement of copyright, and breach of the Data Protection Act 2018.
+In a separate statement, the royal couple's lawyers said that they have charged the Mail on Sunday and its publishers, Associated Newspapers (which is now called DMG Media), with misuse of private information, infringement of copyright, and breach of the Data Protection Act 2018.

 A spokesperson for Schillings, the firm that is representing the Sussexes, described the "intrusive and unlawful" publication of Meghan's letter to her father as "part of a campaign by this media group to publish false and deliberately derogatory stories about her, as well as her husband."